Our current group members

 I received my PhD at Paris XI University-Orsay, France in 2005, which was followed by two postdoc positions, the first at University of California, Riverside, USA and the second at VIB-Ghent University, Belgium.

 I set up my lab at Umeå Plant Science Centre in 2010.
-As a professor at the Swedish University of Agricultural Sciences, I am involved in teaching at both Bachelor and Master levels and I am responsible for the microscopy facility at Umeå Plant Science Centre as well as being in charge of the smooth running of all the labs at our department.
-However, the majority of my working time is spent on research, together with my group members and collaborators.
+As a professor at the Swedish University of Agricultural Sciences, I am involved in teaching at both Bachelor and Master levels and I am also in charge of the “Wood anatomy” lecture in the programme “Wood biology and wood formation”.
+I am now officiating as deputy head of the department of Forest Genetics and Plant Physiology.
+However, the vast majority of my working time is spent on research, together with my group members and collaborators.

 In my free time I love photography, baking and crafting.